 No matter what the root cause—a bug, food sensitivity, stomach flu, stress, food allergies, constipation, morning sickness, or something else that’s ailing you—when you have an upset stomach, you want it to stop hurting and fast.
-Although there’s no silver bullet to soothe a stomachache, there are a handful of foods and natural remedies for an upset stomach that may help.
+Although there’s no silver bullet to stop a stomachache, there are a handful of soothing foods and natural remedies helpful for an upset stomach.

 All nine of these are inexpensive and, chances are, you either keep most of these items stocked in your kitchen, or you can easily employ these techniques as soon as you need them.